Iron486/Clean_messy_room_classification/README.md

 - [Bonus_exercise.ipynb](https://github.com/Iron486/Clean_messy_room_classification/blob/main/Bonus_exercise.ipynb) that is an exercise that I did only for curiosity, calculating the average number of red,blue and green component for each pixel within the images on the train dataset.
 I also calculated the standard deviation of the value of each pixel, considering all the images of the train dataset.

 Below, I reported the training curves represented for the ANN, CNN and CNN with augmented dataset and a brief description of the used methods.
-The first deep learning algorithm that I used, was a simple Artificial Neural Network.
+The first deep learning algorithm that I used, was a simple **Artificial Neural Network**.

 Here, the obtained training curve can be observed: